Gifting is Not a Perk. It’s a strategy.

 Why Tangible Recognition Drives Behavior Change

-- Tied to a specific action or moment
+- It is connected to a specific action, achievement, or moment

 When an employee receives a gift: